ResponsiblyAI/learn/final-project.md

 ### Technical instructions

-Please submit your project by July 30th 10:00 EST/ 17:00 IST, using Moodle.
+Please submit your project by **July 30th 10:00 EST/ 17:00 IST**, using Moodle.
 Only one team member should upload the project.
 The project shall be in the form of a Google doc / Word document, accompanied by a Jupiter notebook.